Steps to Complete for Loan Disbursement

 In accordance with Federal regulations, when a student ceases enrollment at least half-time or graduates, the institution is required to provide Direct Loan Exit Counseling.

-You can complete your exit counseling at https://studentloans.gov.
-You will need to create a FSA ID to log in fsaid.ed.gov.
+You can complete your exit counseling at https://studentaid.gov/exit-counseling/.
+You will sign in with your FSA ID.
 You will see the amounts of your loans listed and go through helpful information on loan repayment, including who you owe, when you owe and a monthly expense estimate to help you with budgeting.
 Learn how to avoid default and what to do if you are having trouble making payments.